rtrelease/Jetson-Symbolics-Neuromorphics/Mu-Editor-CPX-PulseData.md

 The various Mu installation instructions emphasized Windows, Mac, and standard Linux (amd64) host platforms, but no specifics about ARM64/aarch64 platforms.

-Online Mu documentation listed several different Linux alternatives, including GitHub source Python3 compilation, pip3 dedicated enviroment and apt installs.
+Online Mu documentation listed several different Linux alternatives, including GitHub source Python3 compilation, pip3 dedicated environment and apt installs.

 As with prior projects, I tried a vanilla Ubuntu 20.04 apt install on my Xeon RTX workstation, but it proved to be very unstable.
 The other alternatives were considered, but none proved satisfactory.